What Are the Different Types of Psychology Degrees?

 Clinical psychology programs may lead to a career as a licensed marriage and family therapist (LMFT) or licensed professional counselor (LPC).

 MA in clinical psychology programs usually require a bachelor’s degree.
-In addition, transcripts, a minimum undergraduate GPA, GRE scores, letters of recommendation, personal statements, a resume and application fee may be required.
+In addition, transcripts, a minimum undergraduate GPA, GRE scores, letters of recommendation, personal statements, a résumé, and application fee may be required.

-Program Outcomes:
+Program Outcomes

 Graduates of clinical psychology MA programs may pursue a doctoral degree in clinical psychology.
 They can also become research coordinators or research assistants, building their credentials to enter a doctoral program.
-Those interested in employment options can use their knowledge of research methods, analysis and intervention techniques in workplace settings that involve counseling, behavioral research or treatment development plans.
+Those interested in employment options can use their knowledge of research methods, analysis and intervention techniques in workplace settings that involve counseling, behavioral research, or treatment development plans.
 In some states, MA clinical psychology graduates may apply for MFT licensure.
 Contact your state’s licensing board for more specifics.

 As mentioned, Pepperdine offers online psychology graduate programs, including an MA in clinical psychology that offers paths to licensure for LPC or LMFT careers.
 The licensure paths available to students outside of California depend specifically on the program’s ability to operate within certain states.